 A trifold brochure is a page containing three panels per side for a total of six panels inside and outside of a brochure (it's important to understand how to fold a pamphlet!).
 Two of the panels are the same width, while one panel is slightly narrower to accommodate the roll fold.

 We will be creating a file with six pages and altering the Master Pages later on.
 This approach will allow us to easily move panels on a template when necessary.
 We will also be able to make a PDF with crop marks, which will indicate the position of the folds.
 Do make sure to indicate this to the printer to avoid any mistakes.

 Looking for an InDesign trifold template?
-Check out our recommended brochures in this article:
+Check out our recommended brochures in these articles:

 - InDesign Templates23 Best Trifold Brochure Templates & Examples (Word, InDesign, & PSD)Melody Nieves